 Look at Michael Vick.
 He brutalized and killed animals.
 This behavior is often a marker for a psychologically broken individual.
 The FBI has determined that animal cruelty in children is a significant marker for eventual serial violence in adults.

 Vick served months — not years — for his behavior and earned a starting quarterback spot in Philadelphia.
 We can blame the NFL but we often lament that convicted felons who’ve served their time don’t get a fair shot at careers once out of prison — until we’re faced with hiring them and then most don’t.

 It’s easier to root for pretend convicted felons in dramas or reality show characters from our TV screen than it is to actually commit to them in real life.

-Vick the killer of animals and the white-collar ruiner of countless families both served their time and were in demand.
+Vick, a killer of animals, and the white-collar ruiner of countless families both served their time and were in demand.
 Want to stop it?
 Focus on the justice system.

 Look beyond the PR ploys of the NFL.
 They will continue to behave in ways that draw criticism because they’re more concerned with the optics of the demand they have for talent.
 Want to fix it?
 Address the root societal issues that will change how every employer handles these behaviors.

 If addressed better, the dissonance between optics and demand will not be as prevalent.

 I just hope it can be done with some sophistication when it comes to punishment and rehabilitation.
 That second part of the equation is as important as the first.

 For more conversation, I suggest listening to my podcast with Daniel Simpkins.
 It’s a nuanced conversation with a therapist who has worked with clients who’ve committed these types of crimes and served their time.